-The Riparian Ecosystem Restoration in Tropical Agriculture (RERTA) Project will start in August 2016.
-This will experimentally assess the potential for restoring forest in riparian margins in established oil palm plantations during the replanting process.
-All sampling will be carried out at three different distances from the river: (i) within the riparian margin (immediately adjacent to the river), (ii) adjacent to the riparian margin (50m from the river), and (iii) deep within the oil palm landscape (>500m from the river).
-We will also establish monitoring plots to sample aquatic ecosystems in the river itself, both upstream and downstream of the restoration area, so effects of the treatments on river conditions can be assessed.
+The Riparian Ecosystem Restoration in Tropical Agriculture (RERTA) Project started in August 2016.
+It is experimentally assessing the potential for restoring forest in riparian margins in established oil palm plantations during the replanting process.
+All sampling is carried out at three different distances from the river: (i) within the riparian margin (immediately adjacent to the river), (ii) adjacent to the riparian margin (50m from the river), and (iii) deep within the oil palm landscape (>500m from the river).
+We also established monitoring plots to sample aquatic ecosystems in the river itself, both upstream and downstream of the restoration area, for assessment of the treatments on river conditions.

 1) No restoration, replanting of young oil palm to river margin

 2) No restoration, maintenance of 50m mature oil palm buffer